Napanee Raiders: Raiders era

 The Raiders finished the 2008-09 season with a 20-0 home record.

-The Raiders regained their league championship in 2009-10 but had similar results in the CSC playdowns.
-They defeated the Little Britain Merchants (Central Ontario League) in 7 games but fell again to the Alliston Hornets (Georgian Mid Ontario) this time pushing them to six games.
+The Raiders regained their league championship in 2009-10, but had similar results in the CSC playdowns.
+They defeated the Little Britain Merchants (Central Ontario League) in seven games but fell again to the Alliston Hornets (Georgian Mid Ontario), this time pushing them to six games.

-After failing to make the playoffs for the first time in 2012-2013, the Raiders have been showing signs of improvement over the past three seasons under head coach Michael Hartwick.
-The team missed the playoffs by one point in 2013–2014, then reached the Empire B Junior C Hockey League final in each of the past two seasons, ultimately losing to Port Hope both years.
-The team has improved its wins and points records both seasons also.
+After failing to make the playoffs for the first time in 2012-2013, the Raiders showed signs of improvement over the next three seasons under head coach Michael Hartwick.
+The team missed the playoffs by one point in 2013–2014, then reached the Empire B Junior C Hockey League final in two seasons, ultimately losing to Port Hope both years.
+The team improved its wins and points records in both seasons also.

-After the 2015/16 season the Empire B Junior C Hockey League merged with seven other leagues from Southern Ontario to form the Provincial Junior Hockey League.
+After the 2015-16 season, the Empire B Junior C Hockey League merged with seven other leagues from Southern Ontario to form the Provincial Junior Hockey League.
 The former league became the Tod Division of the East conference.

+The Raiders won their second Schmaltz Cup in 2019, defeating the Grimsby Peach Kings in five games.